BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 On the next change detection run, we will see the latest emitted value in the view.

-Even if the `params` observables from `ActivatedRoute` is on-going we don't care about subscription handling here.
+Even if the `params` observables from `ActivatedRoute` are on-going we don't care about subscription handling here.
-Angular internally manages the Observable and it get's closed on `ngOnDestroy` of the `ActivatedRoute`.
+Angular internally manages the Observable and it gets closed on `ngOnDestroy` of the `ActivatedRoute`.

-### Retrieving values from on-going observables provided by third party libs
+### Retrieving values from on-going observables provided by third-party libs

 In this section, we take a look at a scenario not managed by the framework.
 For this example, I will use the `@ngrx/store` library and it's `Store` service.